How Much is YouTube Worth? Over US$180bn in 2022

 When estimating costs, identify the major drivers across cost of revenue, operating costs and capex costs.
 Go through annual financial reports to identify the major line items and review notes to understand what is included and not included and understand the main drivers.

 Ad Monetization YouTube is early in its monetization strategy and has largely relied on ad revenue from high quality in-video ad formats driven by impressions.
-It has begun to experiment with new formats including direct response display ads within homepage recommendation feeds and direct text search ads.
+It has begun to experiment with new formats including direct response display ads within homepage recommendation feeds, direct text search ads and new ad formats for short form video (compete against TikTok).
 These new formats support greater ability to sell more ads to its user base.

-We can estimate that YouTube over the next 10 years will increase its ad monetization from $8 ARPU to $23 ARPU in line with Facebook currently.
+We estimate that YouTube over the next 10 years will increase its ad monetization from $16 ARPU to +$40 ARPU in line with Facebook currently.

 Stable User Growth YouTube shares a majority of ad revenue to content publishers which is negative for gross profit margins but positive for supporting high quality content creation.
 This will likely attract amateur and professional content publishers to continue choosing YouTube as their platform of choice for social media monetization.

-With our supporting growth thesis for YouTube established, it is time to forecast the future generated cash flows over the next 10+ years.
+With our supporting growth thesis for YouTube established, we are able to forecast the future generated cash flows over the next 10+ years.

 Revenue forecasts The key revenue drivers are Monthly Active Users, ARPU, Premium Subs and Pricing.
 We then cross check this against our estimates for the global digital ad spend market.